Gwangju Uprising: 18–21 May

 On the morning of 18 May, students gathered at the gate of Chonnam National University to protest its closing.
 By 9:30 a.m., approximately 200 students had gathered in front of the school, opposed by 30 paratroopers.
 Sometime around 10 a.m., the soldiers charged against the students, moving the protest to downtown Gwangju, in front of the South Jeolla Province Provincial Office.
-Over the course of the day, the conflict broadened to around 2000 participants.
+Over the course of the day, the conflict broadened to around 2,000 participants.
 Although local police had initially handled the protests, by 4 pm, paratroopers from the Republic of Korea Special Warfare Command (ROK-SWC) took over.
 The arrival of 686 soldiers from the 33rd and 35th battalions of the 7th Airborne Brigade marked the beginning of a brutal and infamous phase of suppression of the uprising.

 During this phase, South Korean soldiers indiscriminately clubbed demonstrators and bystanders.
-Soldiers used bayonets to attack, torture, and kill residents indiscriminately.
+Soldiers used bayonets and rifle butts to attack, torture, and kill residents indiscriminately.
 Soldiers raided buildings unrelated to the demonstration, including hotels, cafés, and barbershops.
 The first known fatality was a 29-year-old deaf man named Kim Gyeong-cheol, who was clubbed to death despite being a bystander.
+About 5,000 students defied the martial law orders and battled with policemen and troops in the streets for several hours before a curfew was imposed.
+Scores of students were reported injured.
 The violent suppression of the protests by the ROK-SWC led the number of protesters to rapidly increase, exceeding 10,000 by 20 May.

 As the conflict escalated, the army opened fire on the citizens, killing an unknown number of protesters near Gwangju Station on 20 May.
-The same day, protesters burned down the local MBC television station, which had spread misinformation on the situation that had unfolded in Gwangju.
-Four policemen were killed at a police barricade near the Provincial Government Building after a car drove into them.

-On the night of 20 May, hundreds of taxis led a parade of buses, trucks, and cars to the Provincial Office in protest.
-These "drivers of democracy" showed up to support the demonstrators because of the brutality of the South Korean government.
-In response, soldiers fired tear gas on them, pulled them out of their vehicles, and beat them.
+The soldiers also held around 600 students at Chonnam University campus for three days without food or water.
+On the evening of 20 May, hundreds of taxis led a parade of buses, trucks, and cars to the Provincial Office in protest.
+In response, soldiers fired tear gas on them, pulled them out of their vehicles, beat and arrested them.
 This only led more drivers to join the protest.
 Many taxi drivers were assaulted while trying to transport the injured to the hospital.
 Some taxi drivers were shot after the drivers attempted to use the taxicabs as weapons or as barricades.